quii/learn-go-with-tests/mocking.md

 - a better understanding of how to mock
 - practise implementing interfaces

-In collaborative projects there is value auto-generating mocks.
+In collaborative projects there is value in auto-generating mocks.
 In a team, a mock generation tool codifies consistency around the test doubles.
 This will avoid inconsistently written test doubles which can translate to inconsistently written tests.

 You should only use a mock generator that generates test doubles against an interface.
 Any tool that overly dictates how tests are written, or that use lots of 'magic', can get in the sea.